Tools

 GBDrive.com/adnet

-If you want to try it first, use this link:
+If you want to try it first:

 TakeAFreeTrial.com/adnet

-• Thank you card (best overall)
+• Thank you card (best choice)

 • Invoice footer (“Backup your data: GBDrive.com/yourname”)

-• Packing note or “collection slip”
+• Packing note / “collection slip”

 • Business card (with a short URL)